• Home

 • Poor electricity supply and internet connectivity

-• Limited digital / computer skills of primary user’s
+• Limited digital / computer skills of primary users

 • Lack of regulations for privacy protection.

-Research-based Evidences
+Research-based Evidence

 International Finance Corporation (IFC) panel discussion (Sep’20) called out key aspects of EMR in emerging markets.

-Think global, act local for EMRs.
-Use international libraries like ICD 10 and others.
+“Think global, act local for EMRs” Use international libraries like ICD 10 and others.
 Data should be transmittable for research and development.
 Standards should be global.

 Hospitals should be a combination of both digital/paperless and paper based for now.
 Some services can be completely paperless, but in some, it must be a combination.
 Hospitals should try to be paperless as much as possible and have a timeline for eventually going fully paperless.

 In India’s context, the adoption of EMR has been drastically low.
-This is due to a) several gaps in the system, b) lack of awareness & computer literacy, c) perceived high cost of implementation, d) lack of technological resources, e) complicated EMR interfaces and f) legacy issues to adopt new systems.
+This is due to a) several gaps in the system, b) lack of awareness & computer literacy, c) perceived high cost of implementation, d) lack of technological resources, e) complicated EMR interfaces, and f) legacy issues to adopt new systems.
 The usage of EMR is limited to the big corporate hospitals in the metro cities and some select states and districts in India

-These challenges must be tackled head on, especially with initiatives like Ayushman Bharat presenting a valuable opportunity for building a person-centered health system.
+These challenges must be tackled head-on, especially with initiatives like Ayushman Bharat presenting a valuable opportunity for building a person-centered health system.
 When this system is fully implemented, Ayushman Bharat will be the world’s largest healthcare program that’s digitally driven.

-Leveraging the Healthcare technology opportunity
+Leveraging the Healthcare Technology Opportunity

 Source: SMERGERS Industry Watch–Indian Hospital Sector